 The following are major points concerning the September 2021 trial of award-winning newspapermen Michael Lacey and Jim Larkin, as compiled by Front Page Confidential.

 - Michael Lacey, Jim Larkin and four codefendants currently face 100 counts including the following: facilitating misdemeanor state prostitution offenses in violation of the U.S. Travel Act; money laundering; conspiracy to commit money laundering; and conspiracy to facilitate misdemeanor state prostitution offenses in violation of the Travel Act.
-Their trial is scheduled for September 1, 2021 in federal court in Phoenix, Arizona.

 - Lacey and Larkin are not charged with “sex trafficking,” “child sex trafficking,” “pimping,” “murder,” or even aggravated assault.
 They and their co-defendants are not charged with harming anyone.

 - Importantly, there is a specific federal statute related to allegations of child sex trafficking, and prosecutors in this case have not charged the defendants with any of these offenses.

 - Rather, they face charges related to their former ownership of a classified ads site, Backpage.com, which was very similar to Craigslist.org.
 Lacey and Larkin owned Backpage from 2004 to 2015, when they sold the company to the person who is now the government’s lead witness, Carl Ferrer.